brendonthiede/advent-of-code/2024/day18/README.txt

 So, in this example, the coordinates of the first byte that prevents the exit from being reachable are 6,1.

 Simulate more of the bytes that are about to corrupt your memory space.
 What are the coordinates of the first byte that will prevent the exit from being reachable from your starting position?
 (Provide the answer as two integers separated by a comma with no other characters.)

+Your puzzle answer was 58,44.

+Both parts of this puzzle are complete!
+They provide two gold stars: **